(Jump to the Sound Policy) (Visit the Sound Department)

 2. Moving Forward

-In the Spring of 2013, we're making some adjustments to the policy as described as well as improving a few communications practices which, we hope, will make Spring 2013 an event without a visit from local police with noise complaints.
-We're going to have a "turn-down" period in place in order to help guide the sound in the right direction for late night activities.
-We will still have camps that can play sound at a higher level than others.
-The camps will be selected from the list of camps that apply to the Sound Policy.
-We are going to find better ways to use the metering devices we have, as well as look for devices that monitor bass more effectively.
+In the Spring of 2013 we made adjustments to the policy as as well as improving a few communications practices which made Spring 2013 an event without a visit from local police with noise complaints.
+We implemented a "turn-down" period in order to help guide the sound in the right direction for late night activities.
+We still have camps that can play sound at a higher level than others.
+The camps are selected from the list of camps that apply to the Sound Policy.
 We've also enabled people within the community to help us monitor sound; any member in the burn can now voice an issue and/or complaint as it arises.

 3. Sound at other burns

 While making these revisions, we talked to people running Regional events around the country and planet.
 As it turns out, sound is a large issue with many events around the planet.
 The 2012 Santa Cruz decompression recently lost the right to have their event on that land due to the number of noise complaints launched within one night.
 The London Decompression has also had issues as well.
 The Florida burns (PreHeat and AfterBurn) have policies with low levels of sound, and Bass completely removed past 12:30 AM.

 PDF has joined the list of regional events that are trying different measures and sound policies in order to find the right balance between the needs of the Burners who come to PDF and the community around the event.